geopm/geopm/tutorial/iogroup/README.md

 An alternative is to install the plugin by copying the .so file into the GEOPM install directory, <GEOPM_INSTALL_DIR>/lib/geopm.

+> [!WARNING]
+> When installing plugins system-wide for use through the GEOPM service,
+> it is imperative that any dynamically loaded library that is a dependency
+> of a plugin is available in the environment of the systemd initiated geopmd
+> service.
+If dependent libararies are not available on the root user's
+> LD_LIBRARY_PATH, the plugin will fail to load.
+> For this reason, it is recommended that any plugins are compiled with
+> the system installed gcc/g++ compilers.

 5. Run with geopmread and geopmwrite
 ------------------------------------